How to Find a Good Therapist Near Me (2019 Update)

 Choosing to see a therapist is a big step no matter what your reason.
-Whether you need help with particular problems or want to find more direction, good therapy will make a major difference.
-The next step is generally asking the question: “how do I find therapy near me?”
+Whether you need help with particular problems, want to find more direction, or are looking to make a change and grow into your best self, good therapy will make a major difference.
+The next step is asking the question: “how do I find therapy near me?”

 The process of actually finding a therapist can seem daunting.
 Some feel uncomfortable asking for recommendations, as in some communities there is still a stigma around it.
 Others are put off by high hourly rates.
 There are those who simply do not have anyone to ask for a referral.